tomkingchen/tomkingblog/content/posts/pihole-on-kubernetes.md

 - Service: pihole-udp (10.1.1.20)
 - Service: pihole (10.1.1.19)

 > In your environment, please use the spare IPs assigned to the `MetalLB` load balancer.
 For example in my lab, 10.1.1.18 is already assigned to Istio gateway.
-So I cannot use that address for Pihole services.
+Assign that address for Pihole services will not work.

 If everything deployed successfully, you should be able to visit http://10.1.1.19/admin and see the pretty Pihole login page.